 Lu Valena is a person of many interests exploring themes of expansion, the space in between, and what it means to put more power into the hands of creative people.
 A multi-disciplinary artist, writer and educator, Valena holds a BA in Studio Art from Hampshire College (2007) and a Masters in Gastronomy/Food Studies from Boston University (2016).

-• Valena serves as executive director of the call-and-response art publication Bait/Switch, and is the former owner/operator of the coffeehouse and gallery Voltage Coffee & Art.
+Valena serves as executive director of the call-and-response art publication Bait/Switch, and is the former owner/operator of the coffeehouse and gallery Voltage Coffee & Art.
 Their artwork has been featured at several venues across the US, including the University of Texas Rio Grande Valley, Shelter In Place Gallery, Level99, Webster Arts, and Worcester State University.
-They research the intersection of food and art, and occasionally give papers about hyperrealistic cake decorating and sugar sculpture as cultural phenomena.
+They research the intersection of food and art, with a recent focus in hyperrealistic cake decorating and sugar sculpture as cultural phenomena.

 Social Impact & 2022-2023 Featured Exhibitions